Skip to content

 Getting started

-From the root of a site repository, run:
+1. From the root of the cloned application repository, run the command:

 composer install